 - Preparation: Read the About the Art sections on Blue Water and Rhyme.

 - Post or project images of Rhyme and Blue Water, one on each side of the classroom.
 Divide the class into two groups, gathering one group at Rhyme and the other at Blue Water.
 Have the students read the information from the About the Art section on the painting they are observing.
 Move between groups to facilitate a discussion among group members and refer to the details in the image where appropriate.
 Tell students you will return to this information in a little while.

-- Using the interview information you’ve selected and/or adapted, lead a discussion about how to effectively conduct an interview.
+- Using the interview information you’ve selected and/or adapted (use these resources as needed: How to conduct a strong interview or How to conduct an interview), lead a discussion about how to effectively conduct an interview.
 What materials does the interviewer need?
 How should they phrase their questions?
 How should they interact with the person they’re interviewing?

 - Invite the two groups to switch places and look carefully at the artwork they did not study originally.
 Give them time to craft 5–8 questions to ask when interviewing the “artist” of that piece.